redox-os/book/src/developer-faq.md

 ### Why does Redox have unsafe Rust code?

-It is an important goal for Redox to minimize the amount of `unsafe` Rust code.

 In some cases we must use `unsafe`, for example at certain points in the kernel and drivers, these unsafe parts are generally wrapped with a safe interface.

 These are the cases where unsafe Rust is mandatory: